timeplus-io/docs/docs/jdbc.md

 ## JDBC over TCP {#native}

 ### Use Case {#usecase_native}
-This JDBC driver is designed for running streaming queries and the performance is usually higher than the JDBC over HTTP, but with [some limitations](https://github.com/timeplus-io/timeplus-native-jdbc?tab=readme-ov-file#limitations) on data types and compression methos.
+This JDBC driver is designed for running streaming queries and the performance is usually higher than the JDBC over HTTP, but with [some limitations](https://github.com/timeplus-io/timeplus-native-jdbc?tab=readme-ov-file#limitations) on data types and compression methods.

 This library is available on maven central repository: